(Secale cereale); Fall-planted

-The Polish Plant Breeding Institute in Poznan, Poland developed Danko Rye in the mid-1970's with the primary purpose of milling to produce flour.
-We obtained this seed stock when visiting with fellow farmers here in Michigan.
-Because rye will cross by wind pollination, we are debating whether to plant Danko or continue with Sangaste in the Fall.
+The Polish Plant Breeding Institute in Poznan, Poland developed Danko Rye in the mid-1970s with the primary purpose of milling to produce flour.
+We obtained our original seed stock when visiting with fellow farmers here in Michigan.

 The Alternative Field Crops Manual describes Dankowski Nowe (Danko): Medium yield, poor winter hardiness, late, medium height, and good lodging resistance.
 Very large predominantly green seed, high test weight.
 Developed by Dankow-Laski and Choryn experiment stations.
 Reported to be the leading variety in Poland.